 Division of medical practice assets is another subject prone to disputes.
 Disagreements would typically involve the value and utility of particular assets and what consideration is due for them.
 Through a healthcare attorney, experts in valuation issues are often needed to aid divorcing physician partners in arriving at fair terms for dividing up practice assets.

-Our business law firm is focused on helping healthcare providers and businesses in the communities we serve.
-To schedule a consultation, email us at firstname.lastname@example.org or contact us at our office nearest you
+Our business and health law firm is focused on helping medical practices and healthcare businesses.
+To schedule a confidential consultation, email us at firstname.lastname@example.org.